Quick Start: Deploying to Fly.io

 You can find a record of the deployment process in simple_deploy_logs

 .
-It contains most of the output you saw when running simple_deploy
+It contains most of the output you saw when running deploy

 .